Setevoy13/QAA-task/README.md

   - returns 500 error for missing required locationId parameter
   - returns 500 error for invalid locationId format

-Overall, this satisfies the requirement of **3 UI tests and 2 API tests**, with one extra UI test as a bonus (the basic navigation/login scenario).

 ## How the tests work

 - **Reusable commands** are implemented in `cypress/support/commands.js`: